frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/lab_test_template.md

 The healthcare module in ERPNext allows you to create all types of Lab Tests rapidly with the help of Lab Test Template DocType.
 You can pre-configure the events and result components for Single, Compound, Descriptive or Grouped tests, so that, you don't have to fill in redundant data every single time.

-## 1. How to Create a Lab Test Template
+## 1. How to create a Lab Test Template

 To create a Lab Test Template, go to: